 When Should it be Treated?

 - Autogenous tissue graft (using your own tissue from the roof of the mouth)

 - Donor tissue graft (using cadaver tissue)

-If you feel like you have receding gums, be sure to schedule an appointment with us today.
+If you feel like you have receding gums, and you want more information on understanding gum recession be sure to schedule an appointment with us today.